 Autoscaling may be set individually on the x, y or z axis or globally on all axes.
 The default is to autoscale all axes.
-If you want to autoscale based on a subset of the plots in the figure, you can mark the other ones with the flag noautoscale.
+If you want to autoscale based on a subset of the plots in the figure, you can mark the ones to be omitted with the flag noautoscale in the plot command.
 See datafile (p.
-110).
+129).